tongye-nz/github-copilot-for-msa/README.md

 # github-copilot-for-msa

-Repository containing the files for the Microsoft Student Accelerator 2025 session: Reimagine your engineering process with AI
+Welcome to the Microsoft Student Accelerator 2025 session: Reimagine your Developer Flow with AI!